 - 3. All First Homes will be sold at a minimum discount of 30% below local market value.
 In all other cases, affordable home ownership dwellings will be sold at a discount of at least 20% below local market value.
 Eligibility for all affordable home ownership products will be determined with regard to local incomes and local house prices; - 4.
 The tenure split to be provided on a site is set out within Figure 27a.
-In determining the type and size of affordable housing to be provided, the Council will also have regard to the latest Housing Market Needs Assessment informed by advice from the Council's Strategic Housing Team; - 5.
+In determining the type and size of affordable housing to be provided, the Council will also have regard to the latest Housing Market Needs Assessment informed by advice from the Council's Strategic Housing Team; - 6.
+Exceptions to the requirement for on-site provision will be: - Schemes which involve the conversion of a building which is not able to physically accommodate units of the size and type of affordable housing which is required within that locality; - Specialist accommodation in Class C2 where it can be demonstrated that the management of the building(s) would make it difficult to provide affordable housing on-site (such as sheltered or extra care accommodation); - c) Where, to create a mixed and balanced community, it can be demonstrated that it is not practicable to provide all or part of the requirement on site; - 5.
 Affordable housing should be provided on site in order to create sustainable, mixed communities.
-In exceptional circumstances, where it can be demonstrated that all or part of the requirement is not deliverable on site, the requirement should be provided off-site on developer owned land or as a financial contribution, of equivalent value, to be used by the Council to meet affordable housing needs within the district. - 6.
-Exceptions to the requirement for on-site provision will be: - Schemes which involve the conversion of a building which is not able to physically accommodate units of the size and type of affordable housing which is required within that locality; - b) Specialist accommodation in Class C2 where the management of the building(s) would make it difficult to provide affordable housing on-site (such as sheltered accommodation): - 7.
+In exceptional circumstances, where it can be demonstrated that all or part of the requirement is not deliverable on site, In the exceptional circumstances identified by 5 a-c above the requirement should be provided off-site on developer owned land or as a financial contribution, of equivalent value, to be used by the Council to meet affordable housing needs within the district. - 7.
 Proposals should ensure, where relevant, that affordable housing products remain at an affordable price for future eligible households, or for the subsidy to be recycled for alternative affordable housing provision; - 8.
 Where a vacant building is being brought back into lawful use or is demolished to be replaced by a new building, vacant building credit will be applied to the affordable housing requirement. - 9.
 Where an applicant considers that the provision of affordable housing in accordance with the requirements of this policy would make a scheme unviable, they must submit an Open Book Viability Assessment, in accordance with Policy ST58, to demonstrate that this is the case and to show the maximum level of affordable housing that could be delivered on the site.
 The applicant will be expected to deliver the maximum level of affordable housing achievable.